-All companies are required to develop an emergency action plan and companies with 11 or more employees must have this plan in writing.
-The action plan should include a variety of potential emergencies such as cases of work violence, earthquakes, tornados, hurricanes etc. These plans and maps must be displayed at critical points throughout the building.
+All companies are required to develop an emergency action plan and with 11 or more employees must have this plan in writing.
+The action plan should include a variety of potential emergencies such as cases of workplace violence, earthquakes, tornados, hurricanes, etc. These plans and maps must be displayed at critical points throughout the building.

 5. Personal Protective Equipment (PPE)